fkmendes/PhyloJunction/NOTES.md

 ```

 Important notes:
-    (1) On Apple machines, sometimes when Homebrew updates itself and starts updating python3.X.Y, say, and depending on your computar architecture (e.g., M1 or M2 chips).
+    (1) On Apple machines, sometimes when Homebrew updates itself and starts updating python3.X.Y, say, and depending on your computer architecture (e.g., M1 or M2 chips).
 Make sure you update your interpreter (command + shift + P, Python: Select Interpreter) to the newest version (e.g., `/opt/homebrew/Cellar/python@3.9/3.9.13_3/Frameworks/Python.framework/Versions/3.9/bin/python3.9`)

-    (2) On Linux machines, depending on the python version (e.g., 3.9.7), the GUI will have its Helvetica fonts replaced by a Courier-like font and be all messed up.
+    (2) On Linux machines, depending on the python version (e.g., 3.9.7), the PySimpleGUI GUI will have its Helvetica fonts replaced by a Courier-like font and be all messed up.
 It might have to do with running the GUI within a conda environment though.
 The way around is to reinstall PJ (with `pip` as described above) with another Python version on the Terminal, by quitting the conda environment (`conda deactivate`) if necessary

 ### Known issues